dulnan/nuxt-graphql-middleware/docs/configuration/full-example.md

 export default defineGraphqlServerOptions({
   /**
    * Determine the GraphQL endpoint on every request.
    *
    * The GraphQL endpoint used depends on the language prefix for correctly
    * returning the content in the correct language.
    */
   graphqlEndpoint(event, operation, operationName) {
     // Get accepted languages.
     const acceptLanguage = getHeader('accept-language')
-    const languages = acceptLanguageParser.parse(acceptLanguage);
+    const languages = acceptLanguageParser.parse(acceptLanguage)

     // Use first match or fallback to English. const language = languages[0]?.code || 'en'